schklom/Mirror-workflows/README.md

 Actions synchronize the branches to repos, build Dockerfiles into images, and push these images to Docker Hub.

 The Actions are defined in the directory .github/workflows.
 Secrets are used for sensitive information.

+### Branches currently working:

+- Feedropolis
+- Spreed
+- TGTG (TooGoodToGo, but the creator accepted my pull request and supports arm, no I don't maintain this)
+- TT-RSS